 “When my hands reached out for mercy, even the veena is crying”

 “When my hands fall in despair, even the flowers wither away”

 “If you let me sleep for a moment, I would be very grateful, Mother”

 Simple and yet nails the situation that Gopal is in.
 The line when my hands reached out for mercy, even the veena is crying is my favourite line of all and I loved the way T. M. Soundararajan sings this part.

 This is a new rendition by various artists during the COVID19 quarantine (starting at 5.57 minutes)

-The rhythm and the lyrics of the song are top-notch indeed but it was dwarfed by Sivaji’s acting, the special effects and the picturization of the song which set a trend compared to another movie from the same era.
+The rhythm and the lyrics of the song are top-notch indeed but it was dwarfed by Sivaji’s acting, the special effects and the picturization of the song which set a trend compared to other movies from the same era.

-The ghostly beginning sets the right mood of his dead first wife coming back to haunt Gopal – Gopal is sleepless, tired and on the verge of going crazy.
+The ghostly beginning sets the right mood for his dead first wife to come back to haunt Gopal – Gopal is sleepless, tired and on the verge of going crazy.
 There are interludes of the images of his dead wife as Gopal asks where he can get peace to his troubled situation.

-The movie and this particular song is classic and is a must-have in one’s collection.
+The movie and this particular song are classic and are a must-have in one’s collection.